This Easy Crockpot Chicken Noodle Soup is a simple way to make your fave comfort food from scratch. The chicken is so juicy and tender!

 - 2 cups dry rotini pasta

-- Add everything except for pasta to slow cooker.
+- Add everything except for pasta to slow cooker, and adding only half the herbs if using fresh.
+Otherwise, add the whole amount of dried Italian seasoning.
 Cook on high 4 hours or on low 8 hours.
 Stir in pasta in the remaining half hour of cook time if cooking on high, or remaining hour of cook time if cooking on low.

 - Remove chicken and shred it once cook time is complete, then add it back to the pot of soup.
+Add remaining half of fresh herbs, stirring well.
 Serve and enjoy!